autozimu/LanguageClient-neovim/INSTALL.md

 1. Try on [sample projects](tests/data).
 1. Execute `:echo &runtimepath` and make sure the plugin path is in the list.
 1. Make sure language server could be started when invoked manually from shell.
-1. Check content of [log]().
+1. Check content of log file.
 Also worth noting language server might have separate log file.